Who we are

 Associate professor & coastal scientist

 Elise is completing her Honours year in June 2023 where she has been researching the geomorphology, sedimentology and tsunamigenic hazard of her study site offshore Yamba, NSW, Australia.
 She is interested in SMLS-generated tsunami hazards to coastal populations.
 Elise assists in the delivery of courses within the School of Environmental and Life Sciences at the University of Newcastle and also has interest in coastal processes, coastal hazards and how these impact populations.
-She is interested in GIS and real world modelling and how these systems can be applied/ Elise developed a love for the coastal environment after spending a lot of time at the beach surfing, growing up.
+She is interested in GIS and real world modelling and how these systems can be applied.
+Elise developed a love for the coastal environment after spending a lot of time at the beach surfing, growing up.
 This love for the coast has translated into her studies and research.
 Elise is the merchandise coordinator and secretary for AusYCSEC2023 National Organising Committee.

 Scientist / PhD Student